 Organic Yoga Company

-Organic Yoga Company is your go-to if you’re looking for clean, minimal activewear with ethics and sustainability at every level of their business.
-All of their clothes are made from 92% organic cotton and 8% lycra which is locally knit in Melbourne and dyed in small batches with low impact dyes.
+Organic Yoga Company is your go-to if you’re looking for minimal activewear with ethics and sustainability at the core of every level of their business.
+Their clothes are made from 92% organic cotton and 8% lycra which is locally knit in Melbourne and dyed in small batches with low impact dyes.
 As well as that, their Australian manufacturers are accredited by Ethical Clothing Australia and use recycled paper and stickers and compostable packaging.
 We’re also here for the (authentic) diversity in their models!
 Time to normalise armpit hair in a downward dog, we reckon.

-Another susty-fashion fave of ours, the honeys at Girlfriend Collective also use recycled materials in their leggings.
-Plus, bc Girlfriend Collective is all about going deeper, the brand also sells a laundry bag that you can use with any polyester fabrics to help prevent microplastics ending up in our oceans—one of the problems with all poly fabrics, even the recycled ones.
+Another sustainable fashion fave of ours, Girlfriend Collective also use recycled materials in their leggings.
+Plus, because Girlfriend Collective is all about going deeper, the brand also sells a laundry bag that you can use with any polyester fabrics to help prevent microplastics from ending up in our oceans.
+It’s one of the problems with all poly fabrics, even the recycled ones.

 Their active wear range is also extensive, so whether you’re a hiker, runner, yogi, climber or swimmer you’re going to find the gear that’ll suit your preferred endorphin generator.

-If you’re into prints, the Sydney-based sustainable activewear brand Dharma Bums will pretty much be guaranteed have something for you.
-They currently use recycled nylon and organic cotton in their collections and are expanding their use of the bio-textiles and biodegradable fabrics.
+If you’re into prints, the Sydney-based sustainable activewear brand Dharma Bums will have something for you.
+They use recycled nylon and organic cotton in their collections and are expanding their use of the bio-textiles and biodegradable fabrics.
 Plus, they’re committed to ethical supply chains, both here in local Australian factories and overseas.